David Harrow

-David Harrow (born 29 June London) is a record producer, DJ, and multimedia artist living and working in Los Angeles.
+David Harrow was born on 29 June in London, England.
+He lives in Los Angeles and works as a record producer, DJ, and multimedia artist.

 Early life

-In the early 80’s, David Harrow could be found as a fledging performer in art school, various squats in London and the Warehouse Theatre in East Croydon.
-It was there that the young keyboardist met poet Anne Clark after one of her performances.
+In the early 80s, David Harrow performed as a keyboardist in art school, various squats in London, and the Warehouse Theatre in East Croydon.
+It was there that he met the poet Anne Clark after one of her performances.
 He wrote the music and produced tracks on her next album, Changing Places, and would continue to write and produce a number of influential songs that have since been considered milestones of that musical era.